zx80/cachetools-utils/docs/RECIPES.md

 ## How-to install?

-The module is available on pypi, install it with `pip`:
+The module is available on PyPI, and can be installed with `pip`:

 ```shell
 pip install CacheToolsUtils